LINGO / JARGON

 NLE (NON-LINEAR EDITING): Digital media edited on computer & hard drive, or other digital storage medium, rather than film and video.
 (Shots can be accessed arbitrarily - at random - and not in order on tape and film rolls).
 NLE is becoming the accepted norm for editing, and has brought the cost spiralling down.
 (See also; linear editing)

 NOISE: A general term used in electronics to indicate any unwanted electrical signal, unrelated to the original signal.
 Video noise is generally manifested as snow, graininess, ghost images or picture static induced by external sources such as the national power-line grid, electric motors, fluorescent lamps, etc. In audio, noise is generally manifested as hiss and static.
-(Go to; "visual fx" in "post-production" for a TV monitor noise effect - pict sequence - to download).
+(Go to; "visual fx" for a TV monitor noise effect - pict sequence - to download).

 NOISE GATE: A device used to modify a signal's noise characteristics.
 In video, noise gates provide optimal automatic suppression of snow (signal noise level).
 In audio, a noise gate provides a suitable signal level threshold below which all sound is removed.